ellykipkoge/ellykipkoge.github.io/_pages/about.md

 - Personalized Medicine: Flexible methods for indentifying predictive biomarkers in Oncology.

-Beyond research, I am also interested in statitical communication with the goal of distilling complex statitical concepts for easier understanding, and promoting proper use of statistical methods and interpretation.
+Beyond research, I am also interested in statitical communication.
+My goal is to distill complex statitical concepts to make then easy to understand, and promote proper use of statistical methods and interpretation.